 The hurricane Katrina has arrived at the mainland of Louisiana and hit Mississippi like a ton of bricks.
 Many streets in New Orleans are reportedly flooded by two meters with tales of sharks, alligators and snakes swimming around.
 Debris everywhere, boats are floating up the streets and about ten thousand people have sought refuge inside the Superdome.

 I found myself back in London again.
 The springtime is cold but lovely.
 Had a beautiful spring walk in St James’s Park, saying hello to the swans and smelling the cherry blossoms.

-I remember a morning some time ago when I sat on a beach in Khao Lak, sipping a soft drink while my toes were the only thing that obstructed the view of the Andaman sea reaching into the Indian ocean.
+I remember a morning last year when I sat on a beach in Khao Lak, sipping a soft drink while my toes were the only thing that obstructed the view of the Andaman sea reaching into the Indian ocean.

 I was recently sitting in Terminal 2 at Charles de Gaulle airport in Paris, reading Terminal man, the tale about Merhan Karimi Nasseri who has been living in Terminal 1 of CDG for 16 years.
 That’s right.
 Terminal 1, the horrible concrete saucer.

 This would be a night to remember.
 We arrived at Guarulhos, the international airport of Sao Paulo, in the afternoon.
 To our surprise the aircraft had already left.

 Apart from the obvious reference to the song by Lustans Lakejer, I found a lot of interesting things in Rio de Janeiro.
 Maybe the most striking was meeting Jesus on the top of Corcovado.
 The tall statue is towering above the city on top of a mountain with a marvelous view.

 I used to place Egypt quite high on the paradox list, as they have a lot of signs reading “Egypt – the land of peace” while a guard carrying an automatic weapon stands firmly posing in front of the very sign.
 However, there’s a new kid on the block.